G-20 shut Trump out on climate, strike deal on trade

 The group added new elements, however: an acknowledgment that trade must be “reciprocal and mutually advantageous” and that countries could use “legitimate trade defense instruments” if they are being taken advantage of.

+U.S. Treasury Secretary Steven Mnuchin said there was “incredible consensus” on the issue and that the U.S. pushed to include the phrasing about “reciprocal” trade.

-That echoes concerns raised by Trump, who was attending his first G-20.
-He has said trade must be fair as well as open and must benefit American companies and workers.
+The wording echoes concerns voiced by Trump, who has said trade must be fair as well as open and must benefit American companies and workers.
 He has focused on trade relationships where other countries run large surpluses with the U.S., meaning they sell more to U.S. consumers than they buy from American companies.

 That’s in contrast to the approach favored by Merkel and the EU, who stress multilateral trade frameworks such as the World Trade Organization.